Shivam9919/springboot-project/README.md

-# Spring Boot Microservices with Spring Cloud Gateway
+# Spring Boot Microservices with Project

 ## Overview

-This project is a set of microservices built using Spring Boot, designed to demonstrate the integration of SpringBoot Gateway, Spring Security with JWT, and centralized exception handling with AOP (Aspect-Oriented Programming).
+This project is a set of microservices built using Spring Boot, designed to demonstrate the integration of SpringBoot Project , Spring Security with JWT, and centralized exception handling with AOP (Aspect-Oriented Programming).
 The architecture is modular, promoting scalability and maintainability.

 ## Features